Energy, Sustainability, and Life Cycle Assessment

 About the Lecturers

-Timothy Gutowski received his Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology in 1981.
-Currently he is a Professor of Mechanical Engineering at MIT and a member of the Laboratory for Manufacturing and Productivity (LMP).
-He was the Director of the LMP from 1994 to 2004, and the Associate Department Head for Mechanical Engineering from 2001 to 2005.
-From 1999 to 2001 he was the chairman of the National Science Foundation/Department of Energy panel on Environmentally Benign Manufacturing.
+Timothy Gutowski received his Ph.D. in mechanical engineering from the Massachusetts Institute of Technology in 1981.
+Currently he is a professor of mechanical engineering at MIT and a member of the Laboratory for Manufacturing and Productivity (LMP).
+He was the director of LMP from 1994 to 2004, and the associate department head for mechanical engineering from 2001 to 2005.
+From 1999 to 2001, he was the chairman of the National Science Foundation and Department of Energy panel on Environmentally Benign Manufacturing.
 He has over 150 technical publications and seven patents and patent applications.
 He is the editor of the book Advanced Composites Manufacturing, published by John Wiley in 1997.

-Bhavik Bakshi received his Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology along with a minor in Technology and Environmental Policy.
-Currently, he holds a dual appointment as a Professor of Chemical and Biomolecular Engineering at The Ohio State University, and Vice Chancellor and Professor of Energy and Environment at TERI University in New Delhi, India.
-He is also the Research Director of the Center for Resilience at OSU.
-From 2006 to 2010, he was a Visiting Professor at the Institute of Chemical Technology in Mumbai, India.
-He has published more than 100 articles in areas such as Process Systems Engineering and Sustainability Science and Engineering.
+Bhavik Bakshi received his Ph.D. in chemical engineering from the Massachusetts Institute of Technology with a minor in technology and environmental policy.
+Currently, he is a professor of chemical and biomolecular engineering, and civil environmental and geodetic engineering at The Ohio State University (OSU).
+He is also the research director of the Center for Resilience at OSU and a visiting professor at IIT, Bombay.
+From 2010 to 2012, he was the vice chancellor of TERI University in New Delhi, India.
+He has published more than 100 articles in areas such as process systems engineering, sustainability, science, and engineering.

-Dusan Sekulic received his D.Sc. in Mechanical Engineering from the University of Belgrade, Yugoslavia in 1982.
-Currently he is a Professor of Mechanical Engineering at the University of Kentucky, Lexington, USA.
-He is a fellow of ASME and is a consulting professor at the Harbin Institute of Technology, Harbin, PR China.
+Dusan Sekulic received his D.Sc. in mechanical engineering from the University of Belgrade, Yugoslavia, in 1982.
+Currently, he is a professor of mechanical engineering at the University of Kentucky, Lexington.
+He is a fellow of ASME and is a professor at the Harbin Institute of Technology, Harbin, PR China.
 He is the author of over 150 refereed research publications, more than a dozen book chapters, and the author of the book Fundamentals of Heat Exchanger Design (jointly with R.K.
-Shah), published by John Wiley & Sons, USA in English, and China Machine Press, Beijing, in Chinese.
-He is the editor of the book Advances in Brazing: Science, Technology and Applications, Woodhead, Cambridge, UK, and Editor of the Handbook of Heat Exchanger Design, Begell House, NY, USA.
+Shah), published by John Wiley & Sons, USA, in English, and China Machine Press, Beijing, in Chinese.
+He is the editor of the book Advances in Brazing: Science, Technology and Applications, Woodhead, Cambridge, UK, and editor of the Handbook of Heat Exchanger Design, Begell House, NY, USA.

 Links & Resources